 Al Baraka Islamic Bank B.S.C. is a Bahrain-based licensed Islamic Retail Bank and operates as a subsidiary of Al Baraka Banking Group.
 Al Baraka Banking Group (ABG) is the dominating shareholder.
-The shareholding structure is transparent and the existing share structure consists entirely of Ordinary Shares and there are no different classes of Ordinary Shares.
-AIB can also confirm that the minority shareholders of the Bank are well represented on the Board of Directors, either directly or through the independent directors.
+The shareholding structure is transparent, and the existing share structure consists entirely of Ordinary Shares and there are no different classes of Ordinary Shares.
+AlB can also confirm that the minority shareholders of the Bank are well represented on the Board of Directors, either directly or through the independent directors.

 There has been no trading of Banks Shares during the year by the Directors or senior management.
-As at 31st December 2018, distribution schedule of shares, setting out the number and percentage of holders were in the following categories:
+However, the Bank has increased its paid up capital by USD 14 mm.
+Only the major shareholder of the Bank underwritten in the new share capital As at 31st December 2019, distribution schedule of shares, setting out the number and percentage of holders were in the following categories:

-No Name Relationship Position Domicile # of Shares Share % 1 ABG Parent Co. - Bahraini 1,115,755 91.1134% 2 Abdullatif A.Raheem Janahi Non-executive and Independent Director BoD Member Bahraini 1,250 0.1021%
+SR No Name Relationship Position Domicile # of Shares Share % 1 ABG Parent Company - Bahraini 1,255,755 92.0252% 2 Abdullatif A. Rahim Janahi Non-Executive Independent Board Member BoD Member Bahraini 1,250 0.091%